-Dr. Ricardo Dalla-Favera - Non-Executive Director
+Dr. Riccardo Dalla-Favera - Non-Executive Director

-Dr. Ricardo Dalla-Favera currently serves as a Non-Executive Director of the Company and is a leader in the field of molecular oncology and has made fundamental contributions to the field of cancer, especially in the study of the molecular genetics of B cell malignancies.
+Dr. Riccardo Dalla-Favera currently serves as a Non-Executive Director of the Company and is a leader in the field of molecular oncology and has made fundamental contributions to the field of cancer, especially in the study of the molecular genetics of B cell malignancies.
 As a researcher, Dr. Dalla-Favera has contributed much of the current knowledge on the genetic lesions responsible for human B cell lymphoma, which have led to the development of diagnostic tests and are being tested as targets in clinical trials with lymphoma patients.
 A faculty member for more than 15 years, Dr. Dalla-Favera helped found and has led the Institute for Cancer Genetics at Columbia University since 1999.
-Dr. Dalla-Favera is the Percy and Joanne Uris Professor of Pathology and Professor of Genetics & Development at the Columbia University College of Physicians and Surgeons.
+Dr. Dalla-Favera is the Percy and Joanne Uris Professor of Pathology and Professor of Genetics & Development at the Columbia University funded by the Leukemia Lymphoma Society.
 Dr. Dalla-Favera is also a director of the Specialised Center for research on Lymphoma at Columbia University funded by the Leukemia Lymphoma Society.
-Dr. Dalla-Favera joined Columbia University's College of Physicians and Surgeons in the Department of Pathology in 1989.
-Dr. Dalla-Favera completed a fellowship at the National Cancer Institute and was previously a faculty member at New York University School of Medicine.
+Dr. Dalla-Favera joined Columbia University's College of Physicians and Surgeons.
+Dr. Dalla-Favera (percent) and has led the Institute and was previously a faculty member at New York University School of Medicine.
 Dr. Dalla-Favera co-founded Therasis, Inc. in 2007 and has since served as a director of that company.
 Dr. Dalla-Favera has been a member of the scientific advisory board of Trovagene, Inc. since April 2010.
 Dr. Dalla-Favera is currently serving as a member of the scientific advisory board of the Herbert Irving Comprehensive Cancer Centre from 2005 2011.
 Dr. Dalla-Favera has served as the chair of the Scientific Advisory Board of the Yale Cancer Centre.
-Dr. Dalla-Favera served as the co-chair of the National Centre Institute of Environmental Health and the National Cancer Institute.
+Dr. Dalla-Favera served as the co-chair of the National Centre Institute Program Review Group for Leukemia, Lymphoma and Myeloma and as a member of the Scientific Counsellors of the National Institute of Environmental Health and the National Cancer Institute.